andrijanaojdanic/two-pass-assembler/README.md

-It is assumed that section are placed one after another in memory.
+It is assumed that sections are placed one after another in memory.

 How to test: